September is Peripheral Arterial Disease (PAD) Awareness Month

 • Promoting Prevention: Discuss risk factors and available support in your community to increase awareness and improve the lives of those at risk of PAD and their families.

-• Sharing Your Experience: If you or a loved one is living with PAD, use your voice to help raise awareness or share your experience with our team.
+• Sharing Your Experience: If you or a loved one is living with PAD, use your voice to help raise awareness or share your experience with our team through our Our Voices, Our Stories initiative.

 • Donating: You can make a charitable donation to Wounds Canada to support research and provide essential resources to those affected by PAD.
 Your generosity has the power to change lives!